Billy Sherwood: Equipment

 Sherwood mainly plays Carvin guitars, 6- and 12-string; his main guitar, which he's played since his first stint in Yes, is a red Carvin, Telecaster-shaped, with a Roland V-guitar pickup.
 His acoustic guitars are made by Babicz.
 He uses Line 6 amplifiers with 4x12" cabinets.

-As a bassist, Sherwood plays Spector basses through Tech-21 amps with 2-4X12" cabinets.
-He has previously played Kubicki, Tobias, Fender and Turner basses and still plays many of these in studio sessions.
-As of 2022, he has been seen playing Ibanez basses in addition to his Spector instruments.
+As a bassist, Sherwood was known for years for playing Spector basses through Tech-21 amps with 2-4X12" cabinets.

+In 2022, he was seen playing Ibanez basses in addition to his Spector instruments, and indicated by 2023 that he had completely switched over.
+He has also played Kubicki, Tobias, Fender and Turner basses in the past.